-Modified Grey World [9] method is very similar to basic GW algorithm with the difference that the scale factors are calculated in a slightly different way.
+Modified GW [9] method is very similar to basic GW algorithm with the difference that the scale factors are calculated in a slightly different way.
 The average of each channel is calculated by counting each color only once, regardless of how many times the color appears in the image.
 By doing so, we eliminate the influence of colors represented by a large number of pixels in the image on the average color.
 The method is effective on images, which do not contain a lot of different colors.
+In the basic GW method prevailing colors can have big influence on the average color, resulting in lowering the influence of other colors in the image.
+The modified GW ensures that all the colors in the image are equally important in calculations.